 The Right Shot Size and the Squared Load

 All of this is predicated on regular, uniform patterns.
-No two guns pattern identically, no two chokes pattern identically, and no two shells pattern identically.
+No two guns pattern identically, no two chokes pattern identically and no two shells pattern identically.
 If we don't take the time to pattern, we are just "winging it," literally, and have no real concept of how efficient and effective our patterns may (or may not) be.

 Only the pattern board can illuminate this for us.
 Squeezing 2 ounces of shot through a 12 bore might give us satisfactory wing shooting patterns, but too often the converse is true.
 Only trigger time on a 3x3 foot sheet of paper, or a re-paintable metal plate can show us what is going on down range.
 An important component of pattern quality is density and uniformity at the fringe area, as almost all shotshell component combinations have hot cores.

-Harder, high antimony shot gives higher percentage patterns as does nickel-plated shot (the nickel plating serves as a lubricant).
+Harder, high antimony shot gives higher percentage patterns, as does nickel-plated shot (the nickel plating serves as a lubricant).
 Buffered loads certainly work, particularly with the heavier shot payloads.

 The shell is the primary component to quality patterns.
-It isn't that back-boring, forcing cone work, and similar efforts cannot work, but they can just as easily harm patterns as help, and metal is hard to sand back on.
+It isn't that back-boring, forcing cone work and similar efforts cannot work, but they can just as easily harm patterns as help and metal is hard to sand back on.

 It costs manufacturers no more to cut a long forcing cone than a short one, so why would they not all have long forcing cones?
 The reason, of course, is that the benefits are dubious and not always easily discerned.
-There can be no uniformity in a chamber that accepts 2-3/4 in., 3 in., and 3-1/2 inch shells interchangeably, yet that does not seem to bother us a great deal.
+There can be no uniformity in a chamber that accepts 2-3/4 inch, 3 inch and 3-1/2 inch shells interchangeably, yet that does not seem to bother us a great deal.